Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Numerical Experiments

-We compare various recoveries using the homogeneous $p=1$ and $p=2$ exponents, and standard and proposed inhomogeneous exponents.
-We further compare recoveries using those exponents with and without the proposed and the other weights.
-The parameters for Algorithm \ref{alg:newinhomoreg} are taken to be $(l, \tau, a, b) = (3, 0.35, -1, 2)$ for all tests with Images A-C. In Table \ref{tabl:recon_err2D_imageA_noiseless}, homogeneous $p=1$ exponent without weight shows the least reconstruction errors as expected for the piecewise constant image A. The proposed inhomogeneous exponents' reconstruction errors are larger than $p=1$ but still significantly less than the standard inhomogeneous exponents due to the correction of feature classification.
-In Fig \ref{fig:reconstruction_A}, reconstructions from the unweighted homogeneous $p=1$ in (a) and unweighted and weighted proposed inhomogeneous regularizations in (j)-(l) look similarly good.
-Their difference is observable in the pointwise errors in Fig \ref{fig:ptwise_err_A}.
-The unweighted homogeneous $p=1$ in (a) shows the small pointwise error overall, while the proposed inhomogeneous exponents have slightly larger pointwise errors in the central area corresponding to crossing edges.
-However, the standard inhomogeneous exponents have significantly larger pointwise errors due to the incorrectly assigned exponents in the same area.
-Homogeneous $p=2$ regularization always shows the worst reconstruction errors due to its weakness in the discontinuity recovery.
-Therefore, we focus on comparing homogeneous $p=1$ and inhomogeneous regularizations for the rest of this section.
+Fig. \ref{fig:reconstruction_A} highlights the visual quality of reconstructions.
+Reconstructions from the unweighted homogeneous $p=1$ regularization (a) and the unweighted and weighted proposed inhomogeneous regularizations (j)-(l) appear similarly accurate.
+However, their differences become apparent in the pointwise errors shown in Fig. \ref{fig:ptwise_err_A}.
+The homogeneous $p=1$ regularization (a) exhibits small pointwise errors overall, while the proposed inhomogeneous exponents introduce slightly larger errors in the central region, corresponding to the crossing edges.
+In contrast, the standard inhomogeneous exponents result in significantly larger pointwise errors in this area due to the misclassification of features and incorrect exponent assignments.
+The homogeneous $p=2$ regularization consistently produces the highest reconstruction errors, reflecting its limitations in recovering discontinuities.
+Therefore, for the remainder of this section, we focus on comparing the performance of the homogeneous $p=1$ and inhomogeneous regularizations.

 The advantage of inhomogeneous exponents in a target recovery can be validated in the test with Images B and C, which include large amplitude oscillation, edge, and smooth region.
 However, the two images have differences in the shapes of those features.
 Especially the fluctuating edges of Image C make the feature classification more difficult.
 Both standard and proposed inhomogeneous exponents reduce reconstruction errors significantly compared to the homogeneous $p=1$ as shown in Tables \ref{tabl:recon_err2D_imageB_noiseless} and \ref{tabl:recon_err2D_imageC_noiseless}.
 Moreover, the proposed inhomogeneous exponents show smaller reconstruction errors than the standard inhomogeneous exponents and also reduce the pointwise errors in a part of the edges in the northwest direction as shown in Fig \ref{fig:ptwise_err_B}(j) and Fig \ref{fig:ptwise_err_C}(j) by correcting the missing edge.